Khalil Gibran International Academy: Premise

 The school's stated mission includes providing a "multicultural curriculum and intensive Arabic language instruction".

-Further, the federal government has stated that the country is in critical need of Arabic and Chinese speakers, and grants have been given out for schools teaching those subjects.
+The federal government has said that the country is in critical need of Arabic and Chinese speakers, and grants have been given to schools teaching those languages.

-Modern Arabic language is a dialect continuum with two dozen varieties that might be considered languages in their own right.
+Modern Arabic is a dialect continuum with two dozen varieties that might be considered languages in their own right.
 They are the majority language in 20 countries of the Arab world, which has a population of some 325 million people.

 The BBC reports that some attendees have joined to reconnect with their families' culture and homeland; others, with no Arab or Muslim background, because they believe learning the language will give them a valuable skill.

 A Brooklyn College professor, Moustafa Bayoumi, says that "It's not uncommon for Arab students to feel isolated — I think [the school is] seen as a foothold" and that he believes that the school is making them feel more at home in the city.
 One of the founders of the school was Lena Alhusseini.

 History

 Founding controversy

-Although the Khalil Gibran International Academy is one of 67 dual language schools in the city of New York, its unique position as the first public school focused on Arabic language and culture in the USA has made it the target of much criticism.
-Indeed, before the school opened, an organization called "Stop the Madrassa" held a protest outside New York's city hall calling for the school to be shut down.
+The Khalil Gibran International Academy is one of 67 dual language schools in the city of New York, its status as the first US public school focused on Arabic language and culture has made it the target of criticism.
+Before the school opened, an organization called "Stop the Madrassa" held a protest outside New York's city hall calling for the school to be cancelled.
 The New York Times reported that KGIA had become the center of controversy as a result of an "organized movement to stop Muslim citizens who are seeking an expanded role in American public life."

-While opponents argue that such a school is unnecessary and that creating it only promotes non-assimilation, supporters of the school say that contrary to preventing social cohesion, the school could act to improve integration by providing the school community with health services, counseling, youth leadership development, and English as a second language classes for parents.
+Opponents argue that such a school is unnecessary and that creating it promotes non-assimilation, supporters of the school say that the school could act to improve integration by providing the school community with health services, counseling, youth leadership development, and English as a second language classes for parents.

-Daniel Pipes, an adviser to "Stop the Madrassa" and the founder of Campus Watch, has said that as the school is teaching the Arabic Language, it needs to be held under a "special scrutiny," adding that "In principle it is a great idea – the United States needs more Arabic-speakers.
+Daniel Pipes, an adviser to "Stop the Madrassa" and the founder of Campus Watch, has said that as the school is teaching the Arabic language, it needs to be held under a "special scrutiny," adding that "In principle it is a great idea – the United States needs more Arabic-speakers.
 In practice, however, Arabic instruction is heavy with Islamist and Arabist overtones and demands."
-However, Pipes has been roundly criticized for being a "propagandist" of "anti-Arab racism" and for his attacks on academic freedom.
-Also, Garth Harries, a school official, has denied any religious activities would be taking place inside: "Religion plays absolutely no part in the school.
+Pipes has been roundly criticized for being a "propagandist" of "anti-Arab racism" and for his attacks on academic freedom.
+Garth Harries, a school official, has denied any religious activities would be taking place: "Religion plays absolutely no part in the school.
 This is a public school, it wouldn't play a part in any of our schools."

 The BBC reported that in searching the Internet they found many hateful messages about the school that conflate the Arabic language, Islam, and terrorism.